 We all want to lesson our odds of getting sick!!
 And we don’t want to leave it up to luck!
 That’s why I put this list together for you.

-Here are my top tips on avoiding getting sick as we transition into spring:
+Here are my top tips on boosting your immunity:

 - Don’t underestimate the power of sleeping and stress reduction!
 Sleep deprivation and stress overload increases the hormone cortisol.
 When it’s elevated too long, it suppresses immune function